Dallas Medical Clinic Helping Injured U.S. Forest Service Workers in Texas

 Unfortunately, firefighters have one of the most dangerous and injury-prone jobs in the country.
-Not only do they face enormous blazes that can cause extremely serious injuries (such as burn injuries, fallen tree injuries, and smoke inhalation injuries), but they also have very physically demanding jobs that can lead to overuse and overexertion injuries including back injuries, shoulder injuries, and neck injuries.
+Not only do they face enormous blazes that can cause extremely serious injuries (such as burns, fallen tree injuries, and smoke inhalation), but they also have very physically demanding jobs that can lead to overuse and overexertion injuries including back pain, shoulder, and neck injuries.
 Finally, firefighters are susceptible to transportation accidents as they work hard to access the deepest parts of the woods – in the past, they have been injured or killed in truck, plane, and helicopter accidents.

 - Law enforcement personnel.

 In addition to firefighters, the Forest Service also employs over 700 law enforcement officers.
-These personnel are charged with protecting the forest and upholding rules and regulations that help make certain that the woods and its inhabitants are preserved and respected, while the visitors to the lands are law-abiding and respectful of both nature and others.
+This personnel is charged with protecting the forest and upholding rules and regulations that help make certain that the woods and its inhabitants are preserved and respected, while the visitors to the lands are law-abiding and respectful of both nature and others.